medicalid/medicalid.github.io/faq.md

     <div class="faq-entry">
       <h4 id="differences_free_premium">Q1: What are the differences between the free and the premium version?</h4>
       <p class="faq-answer">
       The main purpose of the app is to help people and ultimately save lives.
 Although the <a href="https://play.google.com/store/apps/details?id=app.medicalid.free" title="Medical ID (free)">free version</a> includes all the basics to reach this goal, developing and maintaining such an app has a cost.
-The <a href="https://play.google.com/store/apps/details?id=app.medicalid" title="Medical ID (premium)">premium version</a> gives you access to more features (e.g. customizing widgets, backing up your medical information, creating multiple profiles, etc.) but also allows us to maintain and update the app regularly.
+The <a href="https://play.google.com/store/apps/details?id=app.medicalid" title="Medical ID (premium)">premium version</a> gives you access to more features (e.g. customizing lock screen widget, backing up your medical information, creating multiple profiles, etc.) but also allows us to maintain and update the app regularly.
       <table class="table table-hover" style="background-color: white;">
         <thead>
           <tr>